-The high fibre content of canola meal limits inclusion rates for canola meal into high protein animal feed, especially for pigs and poultry.
-The high fibre content is a result of the small seed size of canola compared to soybean.
-It has been known for some time that meal from yellow-seeded lines has much lower meal fibre contents than meal from black-seeded lines due to their thinner seed coat.
-The yellow seed trait is well established in B. rapa, B. juncea and B. carinata, while no yellow-seeded forms of B. napus have now been developed through interspecific crosses with related yellow-seeded Brassica species.
+The high-fiber content of canola meal limits inclusion rates for canola meal into high protein animal feed, especially for pigs and poultry.
+The high fiber content is a result of the small seed size of canola compared with soybean.
+It has been known for some time that meal from yellow-seeded lines has much lower meal fiber contents than meal from black-seeded lines due to their thinner seed coat.
+The yellow seed trait is well established in B. rapa, B. juncea and B. carinata, while no yellow-seeded forms exist in natural populations of B. napus.
+However, true breeding yellow-seeded forms of B. napus have now been developed through interspecific crosses with related yellow-seeded Brassica species.
 The productivity (yield), disease resistance and seed quality (oil and protein content) of new, yellow-seeded, "canola-quality" lines of the AAFC Saskatoon Research Centre is at least comparable, and in certain aspects, superior, to that of standard black-seeded B. napus cultivars (Table 1).

-The acid deterent digestion method was used to measure fibre contents in black versus yellow-seeded lines.
-The acid detergent fibre content of meal from black-seeded B. napus seed was 13.6% on a dry meal basis, as compared to 8.2% for meal from the yellow-seeded line, a reduction of 40%.
+The acid deterent digestion method was used to measure fiber contents in black versus yellow-seeded lines.
+The acid detergent fiber content of meal from black-seeded B. napus seed was 13.6% on a dry meal basis, as compared with 8.2% for meal from the yellow-seeded line, a reduction of 40%.
 The greatest reduction was observed in acid detergent lignin which was reduced from 5.4% to 1.3%, a reduction of 76%.
-There was also a reduction in neutral detergent fibre and cellulose contents while hemicellulose contents were actually higher in meal from yellow seeds.
+There was also a reduction in neutral detergent fiber and cellulose contents while hemicellulose contents were actually higher in meal from yellow seeds.
 Similar observations were made in seed meals from brown versus yellow-seeded B. rapa and B. juncea.

-Lines Yield Oil Protein GSL Fibre (%dry meal) neal)
+Lines Yield Oil Protein GSL Fiber (% o er (% dry n 'y meal)

-(kg/ha) (%) (%meal) (μmol/g) ADL ADF NDF
+Lines (kg/ha) (%) (% meal) (μmol/g) ADL ADF NDF

 YN01-429 2030 49.1 46.9 12.9 1.3 8.2 14.9

 46A65/Q2 1890 45.8 49.0 17.7 5.4 13.6 19.1

 Diff

 (Y-B) +140 +3.3 -2.1 -4.8 -4.1 -5.4 -4.2

-Sig (p) ns < 0.01 < 0.05 < 0.01 < 0.01 < 0.01 < 0.01
+Sig (p) ns <0.01 <0.05 <0.01 <0.01 <0.01 <0.01

 Station yrs 6 6 5 4 4 4 4

-Table 1: Agronomic and quality performance of yellow - and black-seeded Brassica napus canola
+Table 1: Agronomic and quality performance of yellow- and black-seeded Brassica napus canola

-Oil by NMR, Protein by Leco combustion, GSL= total glucosinolates, by gas chromatography, Fibre by Ankom 200 Fibre Analyzer, ADL = acid detergent lignin, ADF = acid detergent fibre (cellulose + lignin), NDF = neutral detergent fibre (hemicellulose + cellulose + lignin + pectin).
+Oil by NMR, protein by Leco combustion, GSL (total glucosinolates) by gas chromatography, fiber by Ankom 200 Fiber Analyzer, ADL=acid detergent lignin, ADF=acid detergent fiber (cellulose+lignin), NDF=neutral detergent fiber (hemicel-lulose+cellulose+lignin+pectin).